nuukk/calendar_test/README.md

 to authenticated
 using (true);

-drop policy if exists authenticated_select_all_delivable on public.delivable_items;
+drop policy if exists authenticated_select_all_delivable on public.deliverable_items;
 create policy authenticated_select_all_delivable
-on public.delivable_items
+on public.deliverable_items
 for select
 to authenticated
 using (true);